sarun87/k8snetlook/README.md

 Kubernetes Network Problem Detector

 ## Introduction
-A simple tool to help debug connetivity issues within a Pod or from a specific host in a live kubernetes cluster easily with a single command.
+A simple tool to help debug connectivity issues within a Pod or from a specific host in a live Kubernetes cluster easily with a single command.
 Works with both IPv4 as well as IPv6 K8s stacks.

 ## Background
 When connectivity between two applications within a Kubernetes cluster does not work as expected, it requires specific troubleshooting steps in real time to find the issue.
 Often times, this involves using network tools such as `ping`, `tcpdump`, `traceroute`, `nslookup` and others to vaildate the plumbing; both within the source Pod as well as on the host that the pod is running.